 5. Podcasting is a Stress Reliever

-Everyone needs a good hobby to relax or something to simply take your mind off of the daily grind.
-That’s what I love about podcasting!
+Everyone needs a good hobby to relax or something to simply take their mind off of the daily grind.
+That's what I love about podcasting!

-Whether I’m editing my latest show or interviewing a dynamic guest, this hobby of mine takes the weight of the world off my shoulders for a couple of hours each morning.
+Whether I'm editing my latest show or interviewing a dynamic guest, this hobby of mine takes the weight of the world off my shoulders for a while.

-Podcasting also lets me flex my creative muscle a bit.
-By planning out each of my weekly shows, I’m the producer, the writer and the talent all in one.
+Podcasting also lets me flex my creative muscle.
+By planning out each of my weekly shows, I'm the producer, the writer, and the talent all in one.